Mandarin Oriental, Sanya: The Hotel

 The resort operates 297 guest rooms including a number of duplex villas, each with dedicated butler service and infinity pools.

-There are three pools located at the property, VISTA, ACTIVO and TRANQUILLO offering lap swimming, recreational activities and quietude, respectively.
+Three pools are located at the property, VISTA, ACTIVO, and TRANQUILLO offering lap swimming, and recreational activities.

-The Mandarin Oriental, Sanya contains the Spa Village, home to The Spa at Mandarin Oriental, Sanya, and the resident Shaolin kung fu master who teaches t'ai chi to guests in the mornings.
-Yoga and Qigong classes are also available.
+The Mandarin Oriental, Sanya contains the Spa Village, home to The Spa at Mandarin Oriental, Sanya, and the resident Shaolin kung fu master who teaches tai chi to guests in the mornings.
+Yoga and qigong classes are also available.

-The hotel features ten restaurants and bars, including a seafood restaurant—Fresh—and MOBlues—a cigar and whiskey lounge.
+The hotel features ten restaurants and bars, including a seafood restaurant Fresh and MO Blues a cigar and whiskey lounge.

 The Spa

 The Spa at Mandarin Oriental, Sanya spans 3200 m2 and features 18 treatment rooms, each with a private steam shower and outdoor bathtub.
-On premises, a licensed doctor administers traditional Chinese Medicine.
+On the premises, a licensed doctor administers traditional Chinese Medicine.